ampproject/amphtml/extensions/amp-list/amp-list.md

 In the ideal case, the servers powering your `<amp-list>` would return perfectly formatted JSON for your use case.
 However, for situations in which you may not have access to create or modify backend servers, it is also possible to provide data to an `<amp-list>` component using JavaScript via exported `<amp-script>` functions.
 Those functions may transform the data before returning.

-Here are the steps for specifying an `<amp-script>` functions as your data source:
+Here are the steps for specifying an `<amp-script>` function as your data source:

 1. Follow the directions in the [amp-script](https://amp.dev/documentation/components/amp-script/) docs to setup the component and create you function.
 This includes:
    a.
 Adding the extension script to your document's `<head>`.